Piracy in the Atlantic World: The rewards of piracy

 The primary motivation for sailors to turn to piracy was the potential for substantial financial gain.
 The rewards available through piracy far exceeded those attainable through service in national navies or employment on merchant vessels.
-This economic incentive was a significant factor in attracting individuals to piracy during the Golden Age of Piracy.
 While many pirates were caught and punished by the state, untold numbers disappeared, some with their newly acquired riches.

-Another reason that piracy may have appealed to some is that the pirate ship freed them from the hierarchical command structure, often enforced with violence, found in the navy and on merchant vessels.
+Another appeal of piracy is that the pirate ship freed them from the hierarchical command structure, often enforced with violence, found in the navy and on merchant vessels.
 Still others may have become pirates to continue living in a homosocial world wherein they could practice their preferred sexuality.